kubernetes/kubernetes/examples/guestbook/README.md

 ### Step One: Turn up the redis master.

-Use the file `examples/guestbook/redis-master.json` which describes a single podrunning a redis key-value server in a container.
+Use the file `examples/guestbook/redis-master.json` which describes a single pod running a redis key-value server in a container.

 ```javascript
 {